xtralifecloud/unity-sdk/README.md

 ### Enabling the Internet Client app capability

-Don't forget to allow your app to access the Internet:
+Don't forget to allow your app to access the Internet :

-- In the Unity editor, go to `Edit >> Project Settings >> Player`; Hit the `Windows Store Apps settings` tab, then in the `Publishing Settings` section search for `Capabilities` and tick the `InternetClient` capability.
+In the Unity editor, go to `Edit >> Project Settings >> Player`; Hit the `Windows Store Apps settings` tab, then in the `Publishing Settings` section search for `Capabilities` and tick the `InternetClient` capability.
 This will allow Unity to automatically add this capability in the `Package.appxmanifest` file generated on your Unity project build for UWP.

 ## Running integration tests